Posaconazole (By mouth)

 When This Medicine Should Not Be Used:

 This medicine is not right for everyone.
-Do not use if you had an allergic reaction to posaconazole or similar medicines.
+Do not use if you had an allergic reaction to posaconazole or similar medicines, or if you have inherited fructose intolerance.

 How to Use This Medicine: